phase2/outrigger-docs/docs/project-setup/key-concepts.md

-There are some drawbacks to using the NFS Filesystem so your second option is to use a [Data Volume](https://docs.docker.com/engine/tutorials/dockervolumes/) to hold a mirror of your codebase and user Outrigger's [Filesystem Sync](filesystem-sync.md) capabilities to automatically keep it in sync with your local codebase.
+There are some drawbacks to using the NFS Filesystem so your second option is to use a [Data Volume](https://docs.docker.com/engine/tutorials/dockervolumes/) to hold a mirror of your code base and user Outrigger's [Filesystem Sync](filesystem-sync.md) capabilities to automatically keep it in sync with your local code base.
 There are several advantages to this approach detailed on the filesystem sync page at the cost of a slightly more complex setup.
 Outrigger helps manage the creation and syncing of the data volume to minimize this complexity.